stifskere/FramePasteBot/readme.md

 here is a description of what every config value does.

-Values are displayed dinamically typed
+Values are displayed dynamically typed

 | Value           | Type   | Description                                                                                                                                   |
 |-----------------|--------|-----------------------------------------------------------------------------------------------------------------------------------------------|